Cultural Emergency Fund - Projects

 Follow Dorgham Quraiqi

 HOPE on the road.
 Mustafa Muhanna, a visual artist from Northern Gaza, also came to us with a proposal.
-With two of his friends, despite the incredibly harsh conditions in the north of Gaza, every day he gathers a group of young children in the streets.
-They then jointly engage in a variety of artistic projects through which they try to bring colour to the streets as a gift to unknown passers-by.
+Despite the incredibly harsh conditions in the north of Gaza, he and two friends gather groups of young children in the streets.
+They then engage them in a variety of artistic projects through which they try to bring colour to the streets as a gift to unknown passers-by.
 His philosophy is: Try to love somebody you don’t know.

 Follow HOPE on the Road and Mustafa Muhanna

 Hiba Saida and the BeeHomeAcademy are our strongholds on the West Bank.
-Hiba teaches in and around Ramallah in libraries, schools, and community centres.
+Hiba teaches in libraries, schools, and community centres in different cities and camps.
 She is by no means always able to do her work as planned.
-The West Bank too is full of snipers.
-Also there are regular bombings and many buildings are being destroyed.
+There are many raids all over the West Bank.
+Also there are regular bombings, shootings and many buildings are being destroyed.

 Follow BeeHome Academy and Hiba Saida

-At Catamaya Camp in South Lebanon, the Syrian theatre maker Yanal Mansour has been giving lessons in games and theatre to children who are living in an area that is far removed from the rest of society.
-Unfortunately he is currently unable to reach the camp, and the conditions in the camp remain unknown.
+At Ketermaya Camp in South Lebanon, the Syrian theatre maker Yanal Mansour has been giving lessons in games and theatre to children who are living in an area that is far removed from the rest of society.

 Follow Yanal Mansour

-The Artichoke Studio is a project by our team of art therapists in Beirut who remotely coach the various teachers in Gaza.
-They do everything in their power to help, but are currently under fire themselves in Lebanon and put to work for the local Red Cross.
+The Artichoke Studio is a project by a team of art therapists in Beirut who remotely coach the various teachers in Gaza.

 Follow Artichoke Studio